SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/grant.rst

      - Function
      - Allows a user to execute UDFs
    * - ``ALL``
-     - Cluster, Database, Schema, Table, Function, Saved Query, Services, Catalog, Foreign Table
+     - Cluster, Database, Schema, Table, Function, Saved Query, Services, Foreign Table
      - All of the above permissions at the respective level

 .. end include